Article No.: 3789-5003 | Written by 246 Hub Team | Published: March 29, 2026 | Last Updated: March 30, 2026

 We may update these terms at any time.
 Continued use of the site means you accept any updates.

-Barbados is entering a new era of digital payments.Beginning March 31, 2026, the Central Bank of Barbados will launch BiMPay.
+Barbados is entering a new era of digital payments.Beginning June 12, 2026, (delayed from original March 31st launch date) the Central Bank of Barbados will launch BiMPay.
 Instead of waiting hours or even days for bank transfers to clear, BiMPay moves money in seconds.The only comparable system currently in Barbados is CIBC Caribbean Bank Ltd 1stPay (CIBC 1stPay), which allows instant transfers between local CIBC accounts.

 BiMPay is Barbados’ new national payment system: the infrastructure banks, credit unions, and fintech companies will use to move money electronically.It replaces the older Automated Clearing House (ACH) system, where payments are processed in batches, meaning transactions usually take one to three business days.With BiMPay: